Rosa di Marco

-Character creation and development
+Creation and development

 Casting

 Louise Jameson (pictured) portrayed Rosa for two years.

 The Italian di Marco family were introduced early in 1998 by Series Producer Jane Harris.
 The di Marcos were a family of eight, consisting of grandparents Bruno and Luisa di Marco (Leon Lissek and Stella Tanner), their daughter-in-law Rosa, her children Beppe, Gianni, Teresa and Nicky, and Beppe's young son Joe (Jake Kyprianou).
 They were heralded as the "family that would rival the Mitchells", one of the most successful and long-running families to have been featured in EastEnders.

 The di Marcos "landed with an almighty thud in January [1998], turning out in force for the funeral of patriarch Giuseppe", who was Rosa's husband and an old business associate of the character George Palmer (Paul Moriarty).
 The following month, the family moved to the area in which the soap is set, Walford, to run an Italian restaurant, which was named Giuseppe's.